Lyapunov spectrum of ball quotients with applications to commensurability questions

 As $\cosh(\alpha) \pm \sinh(\alpha) = e^{\pm\alpha}$, we see that

 is an orthogonal decomposition of the fiber of $\BB^n\times \CC^{n+1}$ over $(0,\tfrac{1}{\sqrt{2\kappa}}e_1)$ which realizes the Lyapunov exponents.

 The second claim follows from Lemma \ref{le:Oseledec-integrability}, and its proof.
 First, we can assume $\VV$ to be an $\RR$-VHS, since we otherwise consider the real form of $\VV\oplus\ol{\VV}$, which has the same Lyapunov exponents as $\VV$ (but possibly with different multiplicity).
-With curvature $k_0 = \tfrac{-2}{\kappa}$ on the ball, and $K_0 = -4$ on $\HH_{\rk\VV_{\RR}}$, we have the bound \end{proof}
+With curvature $k_0 = \tfrac{-2}{\kappa}$ on the ball, we have the bound